wavesplatform/docs.wavesplatform/docs/en/ride/functions/built-in-functions/verification-functions.md

 Recovers public key from the message hash and the [ECDSA](https://en.wikipedia.org/wiki/ECDSA) digital signature based on the secp256k1 elliptic curve.
 Throws an exception if the recovery failed.

+The public key is returned in uncompressed format (64 bytes).

 The function can be used to verify the digital signature of a message by comparing the recovered public key with the sender’s key.

 ``` ride
 ecrecover(messageHash: ByteVector, signature: ByteVector): ByteVector